jontesek/energy-interview/README.md

 * Add `relationship()` to SQL models (but honestly I don't like it).
 * Add `device_metric` table, so we can have general metric types in `metric` table.
 * Instead of `X-User-ID` header use JWT token with `user_id` encrypted in it.
+* Add user access check for `metrics` endpoints (I removed it to simplify development).